mvpjava/docker-swarm-development-env/README.md

 $ setup_docker_objects.sh

-You can then spawn all the Docker swarm services via the shell command ..
+You can then startthe Docker stack via shell command ..

 $ docker stack deploy -c stack.yml mystack

+Open up a Browser and goto localhost:8081 to acess mongodb express GUI console you can select the "demo" database and see the Documents getting updated at about every 5 seconds (just refresh browser)

+You can stop and remove the stack via command ...

+$ docker stack rm mystack

 Once your in the mongo container you can start mongo client and execute the following commands in order to interact with newly